I’m a journalist producing original stories, mostly about Finland, that have captured the imagination of millions around the world.

 It was about their impact on their home village Vörå, in western Finland.

-This cheerful Swedish-speaking Finnish band catapulted to fame earlier this year with an irresistibly catchy song about going to the sauna – and their success has boosted morale in Vörå in a big way.
+This cheerful Swedish-speaking Finnish band catapulted to fame in 2025 with an irresistibly catchy song about going to the sauna – and their success has boosted morale in Vörå in a big way.

 Most of the course is online but there’s a week of practical training in Lapland each month that I absolutely love.